How to Reset Your Life in 7 Days Using the Keys to Succeeding

 How do I maintain my progress after the 7 days?

-• Continuing your morning and evening reset routines
+• Continuing short morning and evening routines (even 10–15 minutes)

-• Creating environmental triggers that prompt your desired actions
+• Creating environmental triggers that cue your desired actions

 The 5 Keys to Succeeding: A Framework for Lasting Change